danchanka/docusaurustest/docs/Access_from_an_external_system.md

 *Results*

-Properties whose values must be returned as the result are passed in the request string by adding strings like &return=&lt;property name&gt; to its end.
+Properties whose values must be returned as the result are passed in the request string by adding strings like &return=<property name\> to its end.
 It is assumed that the values of specified properties are returned in the order of their appearance in the request string.
 By default, if no result properties are specified, the resulting property is the first one with a non-**NULL** value from the following [list](Built-in-classes_2031657.html#Built-inclasses-export).

 If the result of a request is a file (**FILE**, **PDFFILE**, etc.), the response [content type](https://en.wikipedia.org/wiki/Media_type) , depending on the file extension, is determined in accordance with the following [table](https://github.com/lsfusion/platform/blob/master/api/src/main/resources/MIMETypes.properties).
-If the file extension is not found in this table, the content type is set to application/&lt;file extension&gt;.
+If the file extension is not found in this table, the content type is set to application/<file extension\>.

 The file extension in this case is determined automatically, similarly to the [**WRITE** operator](WRITE-operator_34439654.html#WRITEoperator-id-%D0%9E%D0%BF%D0%B5%D1%80%D0%B0%D1%82%D0%BE%D1%80WRITE-extension).